The Barefoot Mailman

-The Barefoot Mailman is a comedy-adventure film starring Robert Cummings and distributed by Columbia Pictures in 1951.
+The Barefoot Mailman is a 1951 American historical comedy adventure film directed by Earl McEvoy and starring Robert Cummings, Terry Moore and Jerome Courtland.
+It was distributed by Columbia Pictures.
 The film was based on the 1943 novel The Barefoot Mailman by Theodore Pratt.
 Filmed in Super Cinecolor on location in Florida where the events take place, it features many elements of the Western.

 Plot

 Set in 1895, Robert Cummings plays a con man, Sylvanus Hurley, who is trying to raise the selling price of land he owns by convincing the residents of Miami that a railroad is coming to town.
 Jerome Courtland plays the barefoot mailman, Steven Pierton, who leads Sylvanus along the beach from Palm Beach to Miami, and who is skeptical of Sylvanus's scheme.
 Terry Moore is a run-away teenager, Adie Titus, who joins Sylvanus and Steven on their walk by impersonating a child.
 John Russell plays Theron, a swamp gang leader who tries to carry Adie away.